 Nowadays, when information is more accessible, some activities become easier and simpler even without hiring professionals.
-That is the so called DIY or do it yourself!
-It could mean kitchen remodelling, plumbing projects, modifying the designs in the living room, or interior painting.
-Name it, and there will be very little chance that if the activity involves home improvements and remodelling, it cannot be included in the DIY list.
+That is the so-called DIY or do it yourself!
+It could mean kitchen remodeling, plumbing projects, modifying the designs in the living room, or interior painting.
+Name it, and there will be very little chance that if the activity involves home improvements and remodeling, it cannot be included in the DIY list.
 And included in the list is the transformation of one’s concrete floor into a unique look and durable material – the application of concrete stains.

 First things first, know the type of concrete stain that is best for the concrete floor.
 There are two types of concrete stains: acid stains and acrylic stains.
 Acid stain is the reaction of the acid compound in the mixture and the lime components of the concrete.
 When the reaction is finished, the product is a unique surface with a natural look and translucent multi-hued finish.
 On the other hand, acrylic stains contain pigments that permeate into the pores of the concrete and then permanently adhere.

 However, there are still other details that are of equal importance in order to give a big yes to the question “can I self-install concrete staining?”
-The second step is to prepare the concrete and it plays a critical part to the success of the project, and the quality of the product.
+The second step is to prepare the concrete and it plays a critical part in the success of the project, and the quality of the product.
 The concrete surface should be clean and free from any foreign materials such as sand, leaves, or stones.
 It is advisable to remove any discoloration such as pet stains or any dirt marks because it will show through when the staining process is done.
 The concrete stain is then applied using tools like rushes, mops, rollers, or sprays.
 And the coating depends on the desired color.
 Make sure to dry each coat before applying the next one.